mearlboro/mearlboro.github.io/_posts/2021-03-20-synch-part-4-deploy-the-flock.md

 #### Router configuration

-We and configure a WPA/PSK network with our desired name and password.
+We configure a WPA/PSK network with our desired name and password.
 PSK (Pre-Shared Key) is an authentication method for WiFi designed for home and small office networks where every user has the same passphrase.
 This same name and passphrase will be added to the `wpa_supplicant.conf` file in the following steps and will be used by all the Synch.Live player headsets to connect to WiFi.

-This is a tri-band router, and we configure the network name and password to be the same for all bands so our devices only need to store a single set of credentials.
+As this is a tri-band router, we set the network name and password to be the same for all bands so our devices only need to store a single set of credentials.
 Moreover, this allows us to use improved load-balancing.
 See this [screenshot](/assets/img/posts/synch/combined-router-settings.png){:target="_blank"} for clarifications.

-We also configure the router subnet to be `192.168.100.1/24`, and finally, to make sure that no other devices are allocated a player IP address by DHCP, we only allow DHCP to allocate addresses in a specific range, that is, `192.168.100.1` to `192.168.100.99`, like below:
+We also configure the router subnet to be `192.168.100.0/24`, and finally, to make sure that no other devices are allocated a player IP address by DHCP, we only allow DHCP to allocate addresses in a specific range, that is, `192.168.100.1` to `192.168.100.99`, like below:

 ![](assets/img/posts/synch/router-dhcp.png)